Meet4021/Bank-Marketing-Project/README.md

 ## Repository Contents

-This repository contains a file for each stage of the project:
+This repository contains a report for each stage of the project:
 1. Project Proposal
 2. Data Cleaning, Exploration and Preparation
 3. Feature Selection